Freedom

 guilty of perpetrating the

-fallacy of the stolen concept (in
+fallacy of the stolen concept

-this case trying to use rights to
+(in this case trying to use

-deny rights), the inconsistency
+rights to deny rights), the

-which destroys civilization, and
+inconsistency which destroys

-all its benefits, in the long run
+benefits, in the long run (in

-(in effect using civilization to
+effect using civilization to

 destroy civilization)."